 Making up the balance

 There are several suppliers of ERP integration, each with its qualities.
-To make a proper assessment, it is best to determine the criteria in advance, before contacting your potential partner(s).
+To make a proper assessment, it is best to determine the criteria before contacting your potential partner(s).

-Once you have met a party, exchange contact details and ask the partner to make a proposal that suits your organization.
-Then be honest with the other invitees about the process and your choice.
+Once you have met a party, exchange contact details and ask the partner to make a proposal that suits your organisation, then be honest with the other invitees about the process and your choice.
 Share your doubts, they may not be justified, and the other person can take away your insecurities.